haxpor/lgl/README.md

 Use `./build.sh <demo-file>` to build in `src/` directory.
 Then execute it with `./a.out`.

+# Dependencies

+Included in `external/` directory

+* `glad` - generated from its webservice for OpenGL 3.3 API, Core profile (subject to be gradually added more API support later if need)
+* `stb_image` - for loading image asset

+Others

+* `glfw` - for window stuff

 # Note

 All common source files/headers are inside `src/core`.